Cable Seated Shoulder Internal Rotation

 Cable Seated Shoulder Internal Rotation Benefits

-• Strengthens the oblique muscles
+• Strengthens the subscapularis (internal rotator)

 Cable Seated Shoulder Internal Rotation Muscles Worked